lydiateinfalt/Final-Project-Group3/README.md

 1. readdata.py - reads the data csv file and creates crash dataframe, adds a target "FATALMAJORINJURIES" = 1 if "FATAL" or "MAJORINJURY" column is "Y"
 2. eda.py - exploratory data analysis dataset
 3. stats.py - statistical analysis to determine whether features are independent of crash having a fatality/major injury
-4. preprocessing.py - Clean up invalid data, fill missing data and filter out certain conditions
+4. preprocessing.py - Clean up data, fill missing data, normalization, creation of feature matrix
+5. BoostedDT.py - Extreme Gradient Boosted Decision Tree model
+6. NaiveBayes.py - Naive Bayes Classifier model
+7. VotingClassifier.py - Voting Classifier model

+When running eda.py, stats.py, or preprocessing.py, the data will be imported from readdata, the file that downloads the data from the internet and does some preliminary cleaning.

+When running any of the models, the feature matrix with target will be imported from the preprocessing script.
+The models are all cross validated.
+If the user is concerned about run time, however, the lines for cross validation may be commented out.
+The lines to be commented out are clearly labelled in the scripts.